ChartIQ/ChartIQ-Flutter-SDK/README.md

 ## Requirements

-- Version 9.0.1 or later of the ChartIQ library
+- A copy of the ChartIQ JavaScript library (works best with version 9.1.2).

-  Go to our <a href="https://pages.marketintelligence.spglobal.com/ChartIQ-Follow-up-Request.html" target="_blank">corporate site</a> to obtain a free 30-day trial version of the library, or send us an email at <support@chartiq.com>, and we'll send you an evaluation version.
+  - If you do not have a copy of the library or need a different version, please contact your account manager or visit our <a href="https://pages.marketintelligence.spglobal.com/ChartIQ-Follow-up-Request.html" target="_blank">Request Follow-Up Site</a>.

 - Flutter 3.10.6 or later
 - Dart 3.0.6 or later